PsiQ/bartiq/docs/limitations.md

 # Known limitations

-On this page we'd like to list some most prominent limitations and missing features.
-Please keep in mind that bartiq is under constant development, so some of these might soon be resolved.
-We keep track of them in the [issues tab on our GitHub](https://github.com/PsiQ/bartiq/issues).
-For more detailed and most up-to-date discussion please go there.
+This page lists some prominent limitations and missing features.
+Please keep in mind that `bartiq` is currently under active development, so some of these might soon be resolved.
+For an up-to-date list of all planned features, please see the [GitHub issues page](https://github.com/PsiQ/bartiq/issues).

 ## Balance between exact and approximate costs